 Click below.
 Save money.
 Simple as that.

 There are many motorcycles for short riders with lower seat height (26ʺ to 30ʺ) for street riding.

-However, problems arise when shorter riders want to ride sportbikes and off-road motorcycles where the seat height can be 31ʺ and goes up to 34ʺ or more and even a person of 5 feet 6 inches height may struggle to put his/her feet firmly on the ground.
+However, problems arise when shorter riders want to ride sportbikes and off-road motorcycles where the seat height can be anywhere from 31ʺ to 34ʺ or more.
+Even a 5′ 6″ rider may struggle to put their feet firmly on the ground at that seat height.

 This article makes an effort to explain the different methods that are available to lower a motorcycle seat and their pros and cons.

 - How to check the suspension sag of your motorcycle?

 - 2. Reduce the Thickness of the Seat

 - 3. Lowering the Shock Absorber Using Aftermarket Linkages

 - Pros of Adjusting Suspension Sag

 - Pros of Reducing the Thickness of the Seat